PORTAL-CEOS/ANHALYZE/README.md

 #### No-autodownload option:

-`Anhalize` will first try to find your own mask, if none is provided, it will attempt to download the default mask and use that.
+`ANHALYZE` will first try to find your own mask.
+If none is provided, it will attempt to download the default mask and use that.
 If you don't want this behaviour then edit the configuration file  `package_data.toml`, located in `<package root path>/anhalyze/config/`.
 In the `[mask]` section, change